RangamaniLabUCSD/smart-comp-sci/README.md

 This should preferably be started from the root of this git repo, as `-v` shared the current directory on your computer with the docker container.

-> [!NOTE]
-> This uses a Docker image build for AMD (not ARM), which means that users of ARM processors.
-We are aiming to fix this.

 This will launch a terminal with [FEniCS](https://bitbucket.org/fenics-project/dolfin/src/master/) installed.
 To install the compatible version of SMART, call